 Calculate the acceleration of an object, also known as the rate of change of velocity.
-Enter the the initial velocity, final velocity, and time to calculate acceleration.
+Enter the initial velocity, final velocity, and time to calculate acceleration.

 - Force Calculator